-Your refrigerator is one of the larger electrical appliances in your home, and it’s always on!
+Your refrigerator is one of the larger household appliances, and it’s always on!
+On average, a refrigerator uses 300 to 800 watts of electricity, or between 3 and 6 amps and about 120 volts.
 If you’re looking to cut down on your electrical bill or estimate how many solar panels you need to keep your home up and running, understanding how many watts of electricity a refrigerator uses is one important piece of the puzzle.

 Key takeaways about powering a refrigerator

 - On average, refrigerators use 300-800 watts of electricity.

 - It costs an average of $20 a month or $240 a year to run a refrigerator.

 - A refrigerator’s actual energy use is typically much less than the stated wattage because they cycle on and off throughout the day.

 - Generally, you can divide your refrigerator’s wattage by 3 to estimate its energy usage.

 - The best way to save on electricity is to install solar panels.
 Start comparing your options on the EnergySage Marketplace today.

 In this article